-Living with myasthenia gravis (MG) can be difficult at times, and it is important to be prepared for the future.
-Knowledge is key to understanding how to deal with a crisis or exacerbation - enabling you to be your own best advocate.
+Living with myasthenia gravis can be difficult at times, and it is important to be prepared for the future.
+Knowledge is key to understanding how to deal with a crisis or exacerbation, enabling you to be your own best advocate.
 An exacerbation, or flare, is when your symptoms increase in frequency and/ or become more severe.
-It is important to contact your doctor and tell him about any change in symptoms or issues.
+It is important to contact your doctor about any change in symptoms or issues.
 Your physician can intervene to ensure that the exacerbation does not become a crisis.

 MG Crisis vs. MG Flare

-MG FLARE or “exacerbation” occurs when there is worsening of some or all muscles throughout the body, but assistance is not required for breathing.
+MG FLARE or exacerbation describes a time when you have weakness in some or all the muscles in your body, but you do not need assistance to breath.
 MG flares vary from person to person but may include worsened double vision, slurred speech, increased arm weakness, falling, unsteady walking, and difficulty swallowing.
-Many muscles throughout the body may weaken during an MG exacerbation but myasthenic crisis refers specifically to severe, potentially life-threatening weakness of respiratory muscles.
+Many muscles throughout the body may weaken during an MG exacerbation, but myasthenic crisis refers specifically to severe, potentially life-threatening weakness of respiratory muscles.
 Myasthenic crisis typically develops after days to weeks of worsening symptoms.
 Rarely, MG crisis can develop more quickly.
 It is important to seek medical care immediately when symptoms of possible MG crisis are present.

 Being Prepared Before an MG Crisis

-Pack the Essentials – Pack a set of essentials in a backpack or carry on case with things that you need, including printouts of the downloaded materials and lists below.
-Include toiletries such as toothbrush and toothpaste, deodorant, comfortable clothes including underwear, a neck pillow, headphones and extra-long phone charger.
-Bring your treatment medicine if you can as well as a list of all medicines.
+Pack the Essentials – Pack a set of essentials in a small go-bag so you'll be ready just in case.
+Include printouts of the downloaded materials and lists below as well as toiletries, comfortable clothes, a neck pillow, headphones, and extra-long phone charger.
+Bring any medications you take at home as well as a list of all medicines.

 Emergency Alert Card – This helpful wallet card can be printed out and presented to medical professionals so they know you have myasthenia gravis.
 The card will also help EMTs and medical providers understand how to treat your MG crisis.
-You can DOWNLOAD the CARD to print out.
-This is the Spanish Language Version HERE.
+You can download the card to print out.
+This is the Spanish language version.

-List of all treatments and medicines – Type or write out a list of ALL medicines you take, including your MG treatments including dosage, unit amounts, and frequency.
+List of all treatments and medicines – Include a list of ALL medications and vitamins you take, including dosage, unit amounts, and frequency.
 You can also include your pharmacy information.

-Emergency Phone Numbers – Have an accessible list of phone numbers and email addresses for your caregivers, medical professionals including nurses, neurologists, and doctors, as well as your emergency contacts such as spouse, family members, and close friends.
+Emergency Phone Numbers – Have an accessible list of phone numbers and email addresses for your caregivers; medical professionals including nurses, neurologists, and other doctors; and emergency contacts such as spouse, family members, and close friends.
 Make sure you have contact information for anyone who can help you in an emergency.

-Print out MG Emergency Brochures – MGFA offers two emergency brochures for first responders and caregivers on the myasthenia.org website.
-Print those two brochures and have those with you in the event of an MG crisis to show EMTs and medical professionals.
+Print out MG Emergency Brochures – MGFA offers two emergency brochures for first responders and caregivers.
+Print and have these with you in the event of an MG crisis to show EMTs and medical professionals.
 These guidelines could save your life.
 You can find them below.

-Download the New MyMG Mobile App – The new mobile app enables patients and caregivers to keep track of symptoms and their severity as well as treatments.
+Download the MyMG Mobile App – The app enables patients and caregivers to keep track of symptoms and their severity as well as treatments.
 Use the app on a daily basis to track your symptoms and show the symptom and treatment graphs and history to your doctor, neurologist, or emergency professionals.
-You can DOWNLOAD the MyMG Mobile App in ADVANCE HERE.
+You can DOWNLOAD the MyMG Mobile App here..